loudove/f90tw/README.md

     - *TESTNAME*: the name of the test
     - *SUBNAME*: the name of the fortran subroutine to be implemented
     -  **...** : the rest of the arguments which are essentially, the fortran source code implementing the test.
-    **PLEASE NOTE** that each code line should be terminated with `";"` while the string concatenation operator (`//`) should be replaced with the `F90CONCAT` macro and the line continuation operator (`&`) with the `F90LNCONT` macro.
-Moreover, `F90SPOT` macro expands to the `filename:line` string, while `F90SPOTMSG(MSG)` macro appends the MSG string to it. <u>You can simplify the implementation here by just calling a fortran method implemented elsewhere.</u> This approach is maybe preferable since you will avoid the drawbacks of preprocessing relevant to code's clarity and debugging.
+    **PLEASE NOTE** that each code line should be terminated with `";"`.
+The use of pound character (`"#"`) in fortran string renders preprocessing impossible, while, in order to avoid similar catastrofic errors, the string concatenation operator (`//`) should be replaced with the `F90CONCAT` macro and the line continuation operator (`&`) with the `F90LNCONT` macro.
+Moreover, `F90SPOT` macro expands to the `filename:line` string, while `F90SPOTMSG(MSG)` macro appends the MSG string to it. <u>You can simplify the implementation by just calling a fortran method implemented elsewhere.</u> This approach is maybe preferable since you will avoid the drawbacks of preprocessing relevant to code's clarity and debugging.

 - **ENDTESTMODULE**(MODULENAME)  : (*optional*) module end statement.
     - MODULENAME: the name of the module (the same with the one used with with **TESTMODULE** macro).